OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 When you add the `-s` flag, all strings are extracted from the dumped raw memory files and added to the file `strings.txt`, which is stored in Fridump's dump directory.

-In both cases, if you open the file in radare2 you can use its search command.
+In both cases, if you open the file in radare2 you can use its search command (`/`).
 Note that first we do a standard string search which doesn't succeed and next we search for a [wide string](https://en.wikipedia.org/wiki/Wide_character "Wide character"), which successfully finds our string "owasp-mstg".

 ```bash
 $ r2 memory_ios